Ground plane sizing for radio, transponder and PilotAware

 Transponder, radio and PilotAware antenna fitting in a non-metallic skinned aircraft

-The radio horizon distance is given by the formula: D= K√h
+The radio horizon distance is given by the formula: D = K√h

-Where: D = distance in nautical miles (NM), h = height of aircraft’s antenna above ground level and K = 1.23 when h is expressed in feet
+Where D = distance in nautical miles (NM), h = height of aircraft’s antenna above ground level and K = 1.23 when h is expressed in feet

-So, when we are flying at 2,000ft the maximum range to a sea level ground station is 55.00NM or at 3,000ft 67.34NM
+So, when we are flying at 2,000ft, the maximum range to a sea level ground station is 55.00NM or at 3,000ft, 67.34NM

-The same is true for transponders, CAP1391 devices e.g. SkyEcho and PilotAware transmissions, however the limited power and antenna arrangement of CAP1391 and PilotAware means the range is less.
+The same is true for transponders, CAP1391 devices e.g. SkyEcho and PilotAware transmissions; however, the limited power and antenna arrangement of CAP1391 and PilotAware means the range is less.

-Keeping this simple, it provides a ¼ wave monopole antenna (also know as a Marconi) with its required counterpart allowing the flow of the electrical current which generates the electrical and magnetic waves that make up the RF signal.
+Keeping this simple, it provides a ¼ wave monopole antenna (also known as a Marconi) with its required counterpart allowing the flow of the electrical current which generates the electrical and magnetic waves that make up the RF signal.
 The earth acts as a type of electrical “mirror,” effectively providing the other quarter wavelength making it equivalent to a vertical dipole.
-This in turn helps present the correct impedance to the transmitter, thus allowing the maximum power transfer into the antenna, which results in the most efficient transmission of the signal.
+This, in turn, helps present the correct impedance to the transmitter, thus allowing the maximum power transfer into the antenna, which results in the most efficient transmission of the signal.
 Most antennas sold for Microlights and light aircraft are ¼ wave.

 Ground plane